 9 Ways Your Employer Can Deny Your End of Service Benefit

 The end of service benefit, or gratuity payment, is a legal entitlement for private sector workers in the UAE.
 It begins to accrue after the first full year of employment with a company (or private sponsor in the case of domestic workers) and is relied upon by many as a form of lump sum pension payout at the end of their term.
+With the COVID developments of 2020, making sure you get what you’re owed to see you through has been more important than ever.

 If you want to know how much end of service gratuity you are really owed, then head over to DubaiHires.com’s end of service custom report generator.
 It’s the most comprehensive gratuity calculator available.
 It takes into consideration all of the factors affecting your specific circumstances, including how you leave or plan to leave your job, your type of employment contract and which jurisdiction or freezone’s employment laws affect your final number.